Ankit-Mishra0/MY-GOV-app/README.md

 - ✅ National and regional political parties have been added.
 - ✅ Tutorial system for first-time users using Reactour.
 - ✅ Backend integration for user authentication (signup and login).
+- ✅ **Leader Info on Click** – Clicking on a political leader’s image fetches their full details using the Gemini API.

 ---

 ## 🚀 Upcoming Features

-- 📸 **Leader Info on Click** – Clicking on a political leader’s image will fetch their full details using the Gemini API.
 - 💾 **Persistent Data Storage** – Currently, feedback, complaints, and advice are stored temporarily in the frontend state.
 Backend and database integration for these features is in progress.
 - ⚡ **Enhanced UI/UX** – UI improvements, animations, and responsive design updates.